mnot/I-D/transport-metadata-impact/draft.md

 HTTP header fields can be made a protected end-to-end facility by using HTTPS, avoiding the risk of such injection.
 A new transport metadata facility that explicitly allows any node on the path to add arbitrary metadata cannot.

 Well-intentioned metadata can also put the user at substantial risk without careful consideration.
 For example, if a Web browser "labels" flows based upon what they contain (e.g., "video", "image", "interactive"), an observer on the network path -- including pervasive ones -- can more effectively perform traffic analysis to determine what the user is doing.
+Similarly, metadata adornment might reveal sensitive information; for example the Server Name Indicator (SNI) in the TLS handshake would reveal if a web visitor intends to go to `falungong.github.com` versus `kitties.github.com`.

 Standardizing an extensible transport metadata mechanism could also trigger various jurisdictions to define and require insertion of in-band metadata, an extension of current practices {{AU-data-retention}}.
 While the IETF would not be directly responsible for such an outcome, it is notable that in the past we've explicitly said we won't serve conceptually similar use cases {{RFC1984}}.